-I didn't start writing LGBT characters to be controversial or to stand out.
-When I was growing up, many of my friends identified as LGBT.
+I didn't start writing LGBTQIA characters to be controversial or to stand out.
+When I was growing up, many of my friends identified as LGBTQIA.
 They were so disheartened by the lack of accurate, balanced representation of their lifestyles, their challenges and their dreams.

 When I started writing seriously, I just wanted to write books that I'd like to read.
-That meant writing about people like my friends, which would of course include LGBT characters.
+That meant writing about people like my friends, which would of course include LGBTQIA characters.

-The resistance I met from the traditional publishing industry only made me more determined to write YA books focused on LGBT characters.
+The resistance I met from the traditional publishing industry only made me more determined to write YA books focused on LGBTQIA characters.

 "This book mixes literary fiction with vampires, and brings us something unique, touching and action filled...this is the kind of YA novel we need now, this is something I wish I could see on every shelf, in every store, in all libraries and schools." - Cianna, Nerd Girl

 "I should be upset, I should be really mad that this book was so good that I was a crying, quivering mess by the time it was over!
 I should be mad, but I'm not, I am actually elated that an author can put this much of their heart and soul into their work and have it show!
 The author ended the series beautifully and I am in awe of her talents!" - Bike Book Reviews